Chain of Evidences and Evidence to Generate: Prompting for Context Grounded and Retrieval Augmented Reasoning: Ethics

 \section{Ethics}

 In this paper, we conduct a small scale human evaluation.
 All our participants were pre-informed about the voluntary nature of our survey, approximated required time, criteria of the feedback.
 An example human evaluation screen-shot can be found: \url{https://forms.gle/h6WJtC7TrDj9LUNc6}.
+The participants span different continents, and asked through author's research channels.